Is it Time to Ditch the Tradition of Eating Meat During Festivities?

 Thanksgiving

-This United States national holiday on November 23rd commemorates the settlers’ / colonists’ first harvest in 1621.
+This United States national holiday on the fourth Thursday of November commemorates the settlers’ / colonists’ first harvest in 1621.
 Today, friends and family gather together to watch parades and football games and eat.
 Traditionally, a turkey is served alongside stuffing, mashed potatoes, cornbread, green bean casserole, sweet potato casserole, macaroni and cheese, corn, dinner rolls, cranberry sauce, and pumpkin or apple pie.

 For those who love this cornucopia of dishes, considering a vegan version could be daunting, but every dish – bar the turkey – can easily be adapted to be fully plant-based and, therefore, suitable for all guests.
 As for the turkey, vegan turkey meat is available to buy quite readily, so there is no need to miss out on a single thing.